As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 From pirate curses to Davy Jones’ locker – this is a wild ride you want to be on.
 Get ready to binge!

-WHY YOU SHOULD WATCH: Even though this has become a pop culture series, we love the thrill of this sailing adventure and still get chills when Jack Sparrow delivers the line, “Now… bring me that horizon”.
+WHY YOU SHOULD WATCH: Even though Pirates of the Caribbean has become a pop culture series, we love the thrill of this sailing adventure and still get chills when Jack Sparrow delivers the line, “Now… bring me that horizon”.

 Sailing Comedy Movies